July 05, 2015 1 min read

 Hooping has become a common sight at major international festivals such as Burning Man, Rainbow Serpent, Boom and Coachella.
 It is not only popular as a high calorie burning workout, it has also sparked a revolutionary movement advocating the meditative and relaxation qualities of hooping which, for many people, has proven to be an effective strategy for fighting mental health disorders such as depression and anxiety.

-With 21 years of hooping experience, Bunny firmly believes that hooping is an effective way to overcome symptoms of depression and anxiety, describing it as “soul medicine.”
+With more than two decades of hooping experience, Bunny firmly believes that hooping is an effective way to overcome symptoms of depression and anxiety, describing it as “soul medicine.”

 “When you hoop, you are forced to bring your awareness into the body and away from the mind.
-This kind of shift in focus facilitates a shift in perspective and energy,” she tells upstart.
+This kind of shift in focus facilitates a shift in perspective and energy.”